 While no stitches were required, four of the deeper cuts got infected.
 At the time, I also bled profusely.

-Had I carried the first aid kit, I would have avoided any infection and my wound would have heeled in half the time it took.
+Had I carried the first aid kit, I would have avoided any infection and my wound would have healed in half the time it took.

 I lost over a week of work because the deeper wounds were on my hands.

-Carry a first aid kit and make sure that it contains medical-grade disinfectant, and plenty of dressings to close wounds (butterfly strips).
+Carry a first aid kit and ensure it contains medical-grade disinfectant, and plenty of dressings to close wounds (butterfly strips).